binhex/documentation/docker/faq/preclear.md

 The Preclear script was created by [Joe L.](https://forums.unraid.net/topic/2732-preclear_disksh-a-new-utility-to-burn-in-and-pre-clear-disks-for-quick-add/) and later modified by [bjp999](https://forums.unraid.net/topic/30921-unofficial-faster-preclear/), all credit goes to both of these authors for the script.

+**IMPORTANT**:- Please do **NOT** perform a backup of the running container (using something like 'CA Appdata Backup/Restore v2'), as this could 'pause' (or stop) the container during the backup process which can/may cause issues for the preclear script on 'resume' or restart (not tested).

+Please also ensure that you haven't set the server to go into a sleep/hibernate state whilst a preclear is running, as this also can/may cause the preclear script to abort abnormally and require a re-start from the beginning.

 **Q1.** What is the purpose of the preclear script, and is it still required?

 **A1.** Originally the preclear script was designed to do one thing, preclear drives in readiness to be added to the array, the reason we wanted to preclear the drives up front is because doing this using unraid used to cause the entire array to be inaccessible until the preclear had finished, which can take many hours.